 Start with your outfit

 We don’t believe in the idea that you need to wear a stylish outfit to go to the gym.
 If you’re comfortable in your baggy old t-shirt and stretchy shorts then that’s absolutely what you should wear.
 But if you truly take pleasure in wearing an expensive sportswear branded outfit, then you should do that too!
-Most important is to go for what you feel the most comfortable in.
+Most important is to go for what you feel the most comfortable in just like wearing these gym clothes for women.
 One thing is for sure though, functional clothing is important when it comes to exercise.
 Make sure you get properly measured for a good quality pair of trainers, and if you’re training for a race then definitely see a running specialist.
 For any cardio activities, you should invest in a high impact sports bra for support.